stonepros/stone/doc/releases/firefly.rst

 - The default CRUSH rules and layouts are now using the latest and greatest tunables and defaults.
 Clusters using the old values will now present with a health WARN state.
-This can be disabled by adding 'mon warn on legacy crush tunables = false' to ceph.conf.
+This can be disabled by adding 'mon warn on legacy crush tunables = false' to stone.conf.

 Notable Changes